takari/team-book/40-lifecycle.md

   </configuration>
 ```

-Once you have activated the validation access rule violations will cause a build error (or warning).
+Once you have activated the validation, access rule violations will cause a build error (or warning).
 Transitive
 dependencies are no longer available on the classpath and usage of any classes from them will result in compilation
 failures.
-You will need to declare all used dependencies in your project.
+You will need to declare all used dependencies in your project explicitly and therefore make a conscious

-All packages from these dependencies are made available on the classpath, unless they are packaged as OSGi bundles.
+decision about their usage.

-Then the OSGI metadata in the JAR manifest file is honoured.
-Any packages declared as private in the manifest of a
+All packages from these dependencies are made available on the classpath, unless they are packaged as OSGi bundles. for
-dependency will not be available on the compilation classpath.
-Alternatively an `export-package` file can be used to
+OSGi bundles, the OSGI metadata in the JAR manifest file is honoured.
+Only packages declared as exported in the
-control the exported packages.
+manifest of a dependency are available on the compilation classpath.

 If you are working with a project and want to take advantage of this feature, but do not want to go through the effort
 of creating an OSGi bundle, you can declare the exported packages of a project for the access rule validation in an `export-package`